 - As a result, all four speakers are linked in parallel to two amplifier channels.
 The last method of syncing speakers to a two-channel amplifier is parallel wiring.

 Both series and parallel connections for four speakers are options.
 Your speakers and amplifiers dictate which method you should employ.

 The amplifier and the speaker have power and impedance constraints.
-It should be concerned as the speaker impedance changes amp power.
+It should be a concern as the speaker impedance changes amp power.
 That must be adhered to avoid damage.
-Impedance rises when wires are connected in series; it falls when they are connected in parallel.
+Impedance rises when wires are connected in series; it falls when connected in parallel.